 Hmm, seems a tad unreasonable in his demands, don't you think?
 Whatever, the old cliche of "they don't write them like that any more" certainly rings true!

-However, when Jones announced the song, he didn't give it the title of Laying in the weeds.
+However, when Paul Jones announced the song, he didn't give it the title of Laying in the weeds.
 Rather, it was something different.
 Any ideas, dear reader?.

 If James Cotton did record it again, who can blame him?
 Both sides of this marvellous 45 ought to have had more attention than they got from Loma, yet for reasons unknown the record had a restricted release and was distributed only in Chicago (although apparently at the time it was played heavily on AFN Europe by KGHJ DJ Herman Griffith whose shows were being broadcast out of Los Angeles).
 Certainly, the restricted release story would help explain the record's obscurity as it is one of the more difficult of all Loma releases to track down today.